gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 ### Use sidecar containers

-A pod can host multiple containers, not just one.
-Let's try to extend the `backend` pod and add one more container into it.
-This pod can run any image.
+A Pod can host multiple containers, not just one.
+Let's try to extend the `backend` Pod and add one more container into it.
+This Pod can run any image.
 The startup command should be `sleep 100000`.
-After the pod is ready try to exec into the second container and access the `backend` app using `localhost`.
+After the Pod is ready, try to exec into the second container and access the `backend` app using `localhost`.

 <details><summary>SOLUTION - CLICK ME</summary>
 <p>